ingo/ingo.github.io/_recipes/baked_lamb_shanks.md

 ---
 author: Jamie Oliver
 category: Entrees
-description: "Many people have a real affection for lamb shanks, thinking of them\
+description: Many people have a real affection for lamb shanks, thinking of them\
   \ as a bit of a treat.
-This particular style of baking them is easy and comforting\
-  \ \u2013 almost like wrapping up a jacket potato to put on the bonfire.
-The shanks\
-  \ should be eaten with all the veggies and any buttery juices.
-They're really good\
-  \ served with creamy mashed potato and steamed greens to contrast with the roasting\
-  \ stickiness of the lamb."
 image: baked_lamb_shanks.jpg
 nutrition:
 - 626 kcal